LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 4. Creating a counter once, for every possible tag value, storing a reference to the counters in an `EnumMap`, and using that map to increment the relevant counter.
 5. Creating a counter once, for every possible tag value, storing a reference to the counters in an `HashMap`, and using that map to increment the relevant counter.

-I'm going to break down the single threaded benchmarks into two categories; "tagless" and "tagged".
+The single threaded benchmarks are broken down into two categories; "tagless" and "tagged".
 Tagless counters are the simplest example of a counter, created like this; `meterRegistry.counter("counter")`, see, no tags.
 Tagged counters contain one tag, created like this; `meterRegistry.counter("counter", "tag_key", "tag_value")`.
 The reason the tagged benchmarks are many orders of magnitude slower than the untagged is because in order to randomly test counters with many different tags, I had to run the benchmark in a loop.